 How does the Governing Body work?

-The Governing Body meets 4 times during the year.
-Governors also sit on one or more of the Committees: Finance & Premises, Pupil Support, Teaching & Learning, Pay & Performance Management, Personnel.
-These meet termly or less frequently.
-By having a committee structure and allocating governors to particular year groups (Foundation, Key Stage 1, years 3 & 4, years 5 & 6), it becomes possible for the Governing Body as a whole to discharge its responsibilities although individual governors are familiar with different aspects of the school, and none, other than the headteacher, can have a complete understanding.
-It is thus very much a team effort, with different governors bringing different skills and experience.
-All governors are equal and the decisions made by the Governing Body are our collective responsibility.
+The Governing Body meets four times during the year.
+Governors also sit on one or more of the Committees: Finance, Pupil Support, Teaching & Learning, Pay, Resources, Performance Management and Personnel.
+These meet termly.
+By having a committee structure and allocating governors to particular parts of the school development plan it becomes possible for the Governing Body as a whole to discharge its responsibilities although individual governors are familiar with different aspects of the school, and none, other than the Headteachers, can have a complete understanding.
+It is thus very much a team effort, with different Governors bringing different skills and experience.
+All Governors are equal and the decisions made by the Governing Body are our collective responsibility.

 At the start of each academic year all governors complete a Governors' Code of Conduct form and a Notice of Business and Personal Interest form.